-Construction Defect Attorneys in Gainesville, FL
+Construction Defect Attorneys

 Contact construction defect attorneys in Gainesville, FL, if you are involved with a construction defect case.
 There are two types of construction defects: patent defects and latent defects.
 Patent defects are defects that are for the most part open and obvious, that is, they are easily observable or discoverable.
-These types of defects are usually discovered during a construction process.
+These types of defects are usually discovered during the construction process.
 Latent defects are defects that are not easily observable or discoverable.
 Latent defects may not be discovered for months or even years after construction.
 Construction defects are dangerous and can lead to building collapses and other catastrophic failures and accidents.

 Only a qualified construction law attorney can help you take action after a defect has been discovered.